The Devil Made Me Do It

-The Devil Made Me Do It is the debut studio album by American rapper Paris.
+The Devil Made Me Do It is the debut album by the American rapper Paris.
 It was released on October 9, 1990, on Tommy Boy Records.
 Paris toured the US and Europe that year to promote the record.
 The album eventually sold over 300,000 copies according to the emcee.

 Release

 The title track was banned on MTV.
-Some record stores refused to carry a version of the album, due to a cover image of a police officer putting a Black boy in a chokehold.
+Some record stores refused to carry a version of the album, due to a cover image of a police officer putting a young Black male in a chokehold.

 Critical reception

 "Menacing...the vocals intensify and get hyper, creating a heightened sense of anxiety...his lyrics are intense and he drops science while showing skills on the mic..."